TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/AccessControl/Login/Index.rst

       :class: with-border

 This is just a quick overview of the login form provided by TYPO3 CMS.
-It has a rich set of features that are described in the :ref:`Frontend Login <felogin:start>` manual.
+It has a rich set of features that are described in the :doc:`Frontend Login <ext_felogin:Index>` manual.